aleph2c/miros/docs/_sources/zero_to_one.rst.txt

 to match the design diagram.
 Then I will prove that the code works and I'll provide links to a bunch of questions and answers about the code.

-You can use these links to choose the questions you want to see the answers too, or just skip onto the next iteration.
+You can use these links to choose the questions you want to see the answers to, or just skip onto the next iteration.

 Each iteration will be heavily linked so that you can quickly bounce around in